WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Proposed Method

 \subsection{System-Aware MoE Block}

 \textbf{Motivation.} Robotic systems with diverse morphologies often exhibit markedly different dynamics, making it difficult to develop a single unified model that accurately captures their underlying dynamics.
 When such dissimilar dynamics are trained simultaneously using shared parameters, optimization is prone to gradient conflicts and task interference, leading to poor scalability.
-To address this challenge, we introduce a novel system-aware Mixture-of-Experts (Sys-MoE) block for learning distinct system dynamics, in which each expert specializes in a basis dynamics module.
+To address this challenge, we introduce a novel system-aware Mixture-of-Experts (Sys-MoE) block for learning distinct system dynamics, in which each expert tries to learn part of underlying system dynamics.
 Our \textit{key insight} is that complex system dynamics can be effectively approximated by composing a set of basis dynamics with system-dependent coefficients.

 \textbf{Block design.} To scale joint training across diverse robotic systems while mitigating interference, we parameterize the transition model in Eq.~\eqref{eq: wm_definition} with a stack of \emph{Sys-MoE Blocks}.
 Each block contains two parts: \textit{i)} an attention-based aggregation module that fuses state--action information, and \textit{ii)} a system-aware MoE layer that captures diverse system dynamics.
 We detail the two parts below.